chimochio/tsots-online.github.io/README.md

 and those same characters are mini tear its that can level up 2 the 2d TSORD GAME (which can be deleted or modded but still pushes up 2 3d stuff .

 but mud is beatable demo kind of  2d is beatable but longer harder even , and then ofc 3d not even a beatble thing just bigger cooler stuff w/e .

+tsotshtml is mostly played with tactics plugin but minigame functions with rpg menu <3